aaaaargZombies/forge-link.nvim/README.md

 Ideally in the future I would add the following features.

-- links to other code forges
-    - way for people to add extra forges as a config option
-- link to specific commit
-- If no selection just link to the file
 - generate a markdown snippet
     - with the correct language tag
     ```LANG
     CODE HERE
     ```
+- If no selection just link to the file